Iwijn/tankgame/README.md

 # Tank Game

-Run with `-lsfml-graphics -lsfml-window -lsfml-system` options while sfml is installed.
+Make sure sfml is installed.
+Run with Makefile.